 3. Get creative with how you’re storing your items

 Sometimes the problem may not be the bins, but how you are trying to store your items.
 You want to find the best way to take up the least amount of space, but store the most amount of items.
 To do this, look for a few creative ways to store different items.
 Here are some great ideas to pick from:

 - Put your sheets into the pillowcase and store them as a single unit.

 - Use a file organizer to create a stackable compartment for smaller items.

 - Roll your towels instead of folding them to cut down on space.

-- Store out of season linens, extra blankets and towels in large stackable storage bags.
-The Clutter Keeper Deluxe Storage Bags have clear front panels and label pockets so you can easily see what’s inside.
+- Store out of season linens, extra blankets, and towels in large stackable storage bags.

 Don’t be afraid to think outside of the box to come up with something that works perfectly for your needs.